R0CKH0PP3R/plexamp/README.md

 ```

 ## Note
 Relying on the default best-guess Node setup is likely to fail at some point.
-In such cases, you'll have to look at the release announcements and specify the required Node version as an argument with '-n <version>'.
+In such cases, you'll have to look at the release announcements and specify the required Node version as an argument with ```-n <version>```.
 I believe that the best solution for this would be for Plex developers to extend their version endpoint to include the Node version but that is out of my control.